Skip to Content

 Another regular location is Catherine’s bar (owned by Catherine Bordey – mayor of Saint Marie island and mother of original detective Camille Borday).
 It’s compulsory for each episode feature at least one drinking session in the bar, either mid-case when there’s a tricky problem to solve or to celebrate solving the murder (no one gets away with it!).

-In the first series, a different, bigger bar was used as Catherine’s bar.
-This one is called La Kaz and is just south along the waterfront from Le Madras.
-Apparently filming used to block the street and hold up traffic so they had to move, but there are few photos hanging on the walls which show scenes from the show back when they used to film in there.
+Apparently filming used to block the street and hold up traffic so they had to move locations.
+But if you go inside La Kaz there are few photos hanging on the walls featuring scenes from the show when they used to film there – as there are at Le Madras too.

 Le Kaz bar in Deshaies, Death in Paradise location Guadeloupe